EmVance1/VanGo/README.md

     test_register(basic_math);
 )
 ```
-Given these prerequisites, tests can be run on a case by case basis or all at once by not specifying specific tests.
+Given these prerequisites, tests can be run on a case by case basis by specifying their names on the command line,by specifying their names on the command line, or all at once by not specifying anything.